Listing faces of polytopes: Introduction

 \subsection{Rhombic strips}

 One of the key concepts introduced in~\cite{MR4863586} is that of a \defi{rhombic strip}, which is a plane spanning subgraph of the cover graph of the face lattice of some polytope such that every face in the embedding is a \defi{rhombus}, i.e., a 4-cycle that spans three consecutive levels of the face lattice; see Figure~\ref{fig:example}~(f).
-Furthermore, the rhombic strip wraps around at the left and right boundary like on a cylinder.
-Note that if $G(L(P))$ admits a rhombic strip, then for any fixed dimension~$k\in\{1,\ldots,d-1\}$, $d\coloneqq\dim(P)$, the cyclic ordering of faces of dimension~$k$ given by the rhombic strip has the property that any two consecutive faces have a common superface of dimension~$k+1$ and a common subface of dimension~$k-1$, i.e., we obtain a Gray code ordering of the faces of all dimensions.
+Furthermore, the rhombic strip wraps around at the left and right boundary like on a sphere with $\emptyset$ and the entire polytope~$P$ at the south and north pole, respectively.
+Note that if $G(L(P))$ admits a rhombic strip, then for any fixed dimension~$k\in\{1,\ldots,d-1\}$, $d\ass\dim(P)$, the cyclic ordering of faces of dimension~$k$ given by the rhombic strip has the property that any two consecutive faces have a common superface of dimension~$k+1$ and a common subface of dimension~$k-1$, i.e., we obtain a Gray code ordering of the faces of all dimensions.
 In Figure~\ref{fig:example}~(f), these orderings for fixed $k=1,2,3$ are drawn blue, yellow and green, respectively.
 In particular, for $k=1$ such an ordering of the vertices is precisely a Hamiltonian cycle in the skeleton~$G(P)$, i.e., a rhombic strip in~$G(L(P))$ implies a Hamiltonian cycle in~$G(P)$.
 Furthermore, by the earlier remarks about the polar polytope~$P^*$, a rhombic strip in~$G(L(P))$ implies a Hamiltonian cycle in~$G(P^*)$.
 Combining these observations, we see that a necessary condition on~$P$ for $G(L(P))$ to admit a rhombic strip is that~$G(P)$ and~$G(P^*)$ both admit a Hamiltonian cycle.
 Note that for 3-dimensional polytopes~$P$, the skeleton~$G(P^*)$ is simply the dual graph of~$G(P)$.

 Akitaya, Cardinal, Felsner, Kleist, and Lauff~\cite{MR4863586} proved that in order to resolve Conjecture~\ref{conj:bperm}, it is sufficient to find a rhombic strip in the cover graph of the face lattice of the hypercube.
 Our proof of Conjecture~\ref{conj:bperm} follows this route, by constructing a rhombic strip in the face lattice of the hypercube of any dimension (\ourresult{Theorem~\ref{thm:LQ-RS}}).
 Furthermore, we characterize 3-dimensional polytopes~$P$ for which $G(L(P))$ admits a rhombic strip (\ourresult{Theorem~\ref{thm:3d-RS}}), and this characterization is a strengthening of the aforementioned necessary condition that~$G(P)$ and its dual graph must admit a Hamiltonian cycle.
 Using this characterization, we provide infinitely many examples of 3-dimensional polytopes~$P$ for which the necessary condition holds but~$G(L(P))$ does not admit a rhombic strip (\ourresult{Theorem~\ref{thm:3d-RS-counter}} and \ourresult{Proposition~\ref{prop:fano}}, illustrated in Figures~\ref{fig:trunc-tetra1} and~\ref{fig:fano}, respectively).